Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Conclusion

 \section{Conclusion}

-In this paper, we investigated the potential of leveraging large language models' conversational capabilities to enhance scientific 3D modeling tasks.
-We introduced a novel framework that transforms users' textual inputs into actionable modeling commands within procedural modeling software.
-Additionally, we proposed an interactive user-refinement mechanism to collect feedback and enhance the 3D modeling process interactively.
-Through the development and expert evaluation of a Chat Modeling prototype, we gathered insights that underscore our framework's considerable promise for 3D biological modeling applications.
-The expert feedback highlighted the framework's effectiveness and potential for broader application in scientific modeling.
+In this paper, we investigated the potential of the LLM-powered agent framework to enhance scientific visualization and 3D modeling tasks.
+We introduced a literature-grounded agent framework that assists model planning and execution.
+Additionally, we propose several interaction designs for plan execution that extend text-only natural language interaction.
+We also introduce a customized modeling memory for long-term refinement and reusability.
+Through quantitative evaluation, an exploratory user study, and expert interviews, we gathered insights that underscore the framework’s promise for 3D biological modeling.
+The feedback highlighted the framework's effectiveness and potential for broader application in scientific modeling.